 In fact, for all iOS applications, an implicit

-There is no way for us to known if a transaction is nested within another transaction using public APIs.
+There is no way for us to know if a transaction is nested within another transaction using public APIs.

 Core Animation is a complex machine that has a lot of hidden or lesser-known capabilities.